TedTschopp/Random-Constellations/README.md

-# Random-Constellations-
+# Random-Constellations
-Code to generate a random Constelation
+Code to generate a random Constellation's star